Liouville polarizations and the rigidity of their Lagrangian skeleta in dimension $4$: Some explicit polarisations and skeleta

-The aim of this section is Proposition~\ref{p:surgerform} that allows to glue certain components of a Liouville polarization, to obtain a ``smoother" Liouville polarization.
+The aim of this section is Proposition~\ref{p:surgerform} that allows to glue certain components of a Liouville polarisation, to obtain a ``smoother" Liouville polarisation.
 We will need the following rather obvious statement.